 A thermistor can experience self-heating if the test current and the resultant power dissipated through the thermistor are too high, so it is important to limit the test current level.
 When a thermistor self-heats, the resistance reading becomes less than that of its true zero-power resistance.
-For some thermistors, self-heating by the DMM test current can cause resistance deviations of $2-5 \Omega$ less than the zero-power readings, depending on the type of thermistor.
-Expressed in terms of temperature, these deviations increase the thermistor resistance measurement uncertainties by $0.03^{\circ}C- 0.06^{\circ}C$, respectively.
+For some thermistors, self-heating by the DMM test current can cause resistance deviations of $2-5~\Omega$ less than the zero-power readings, depending on the type of thermistor.
+Expressed in terms of temperature, these deviations increase the thermistor resistance measurement uncertainties by $0.03^{\circ}\text{C}-0.06^{\circ}\text{C}$, respectively.

 The amount of power a thermistor can dissipate depends on a number of factors, including size, shape, resistance value, configuration, coating material, and test medium.
 In general, the larger the thermistor and the higher its resistance value, the more power it can dissipate.
 Note, too, that a thermistor can dissipate more power into a stirred fluid than into still air.
 A typical epoxy- or phenolic-coated thermistor with a 0.095 in. o.d. and 0.010 in. dia. leads exhibits dissipation constants of 1 mW/°C in still air and 8 mW/°C in stirred oil.
-If the user's test requirement specifies that the uncertainty in measurement due to self-heat should be 0.01°C, the maximum amount of power the thermistor should dissipate is to 100 μ A, depending on the resistance value of the thermistor.
+If the user's test requirement specifies that the uncertainty in measurement due to self-heat should be 0.01°C, the maximum amount of power the thermistor should dissipate is [(0.01°C)(1mW/°C)] or 10 μ W in still air and 80 μ W in stirred oil.
+These power levels correlate to test currents of ~10 μ A to 100 μ A, depending on the resistance value of the thermistor.
 When choosing a DMM for testing thermistors, carefully review its specifications to be certain that the test currents for the applicable resistance ranges do not exceed these amounts.
 Usually, the DMM with the lowest test current, ~10 μ A, is the best choice for testing thermistors.

 One of the most important specifications to analyze when evaluating a DMM's capability is the manufacturer's stated uncertainty (or accuracy) of its resistance-measuring function.
-The uncertainty can be stated as a plus or minus percentage of reading plus a number of counts of the least significant digit, or in terms of parts per million such as \pm (ppm of reading + ppm of range).
+The uncertainty can be stated as a plus or minus percentage of reading plus a number of counts of the least significant digit, or in terms of parts per million such as ±(ppm of reading + ppm of range).
 The manufacturer usually states these specifications for periods ranging from 24 hours to one year.
 The one-year uncertainty specifications are particularly important because they give an indication of how well the instrument will stay within calibration over time.
 The measurement uncertainty expressed in terms of percentage of resistance or ppm of reading can be converted to temperature uncertainty by using the thermistor's NTC for each temperature at which the resistance readings will be taken.